340th Weapons Squadron: Operations in the Mediterranean Theater

 Following the Operation Torch landings at Oran and Algiers on 8 November, the air echelon of the 340th left Polebrook on 18 November, staging through RAF Hurn for Maison Blanche Airport, Algeria.
 The ground echelon sailed by convoy to Algeria.
 The squadron was established at Tafaraoui Airfield, Algeria near the end of November.

 Through May 1943, the squadron engaged in the campaign to cut German supply lines in North Africa by striking shipping in the Mediterranean Sea and bombing docks, harbors, airfields and marshalling yards in North Africa, Sardinia, Sicily and southern France and Italy.
 The squadron moved forward through Algeria and into Tunisia during these operations.
 In June 1943, it supported Operation Corkscrew, the projected invasion of Pantelleria, which resulted in the surrender of the island without invasion.
 Through the summer of 1943, it supported Operation Husky, the invasion of Sicily, and Operation Avalanche, the invasion of Italy.

 From November 1943, the squadron was primarily involved with the strategic bombing campaign against Germany.
 The following month, it moved to Italy, pausing at Cerignola Airfield for a month before moving to Amendola Airfield, which would be its station for the remainder of the war.
 It bombed targets in Austria, Bulgaria, Czechoslovakia, Germany, Greece, Hungary, Romania, and Yugoslavia; striking strategic targets such as oil refineries, aircraft factories and marshalling yards.
-During Big Week, the intensive attacks on the German aircraft industry in February 1944, it was part of the lead formation on a strike on an aircraft manufacturing plant at Steyr, Austria, for which it was awarded its first Distinguished Unit Citation.
+During Big Week, the intensive attacks on the German aircraft industry in February 1944, it was part of the lead formation on a strike on an aircraft manufacturing plant at Steyr, Austria, for which it was awarded its first Distinguished Unit Citation (DUC).
 It received a second DUC for an attack on the oil refineries near Ploesti, Romania on 18 August 1944.

 The group also flew air support and interdiction missions against enemy lines of communication, airfields and transportation facilities.
 It supported Allied forces at Anzio and Monte Cassino.
 It supported Operation Dragoon, the invasion of southern France, with attacks on coastal defenses.
 In the spring of 1945, it supported United States Fifth Army and British Eighth Army in their advance through the Po Valley.

 Following V-E Day, the squadron moved to Marcianise Airfield, Italy, where it was inactivated on 29 October 1945.